 The treatment you receive for urinary incontinence will depend on the type of incontinence you have and the severity of your symptoms.

-If your incontinence is caused by an underlying condition, such as an enlarged prostate gland in men, you will receive treatment for this first.
+If your incontinence is caused by an underlying condition, such as an enlarged prostate gland in men, you may receive treatment for this alongside your incontinence treatment.

 Conservative treatments, which do not involve medication or surgery, are tried first.
 These include:

 - pelvic floor muscle training

 After this, medication or surgery may be considered.

 This page is about non-surgical treatments for urinary incontinence.
 There is a separate page on surgery and procedures for urinary incontinence.

 Read on to learn about the different treatments you may be offered.
 You can also read a summary of the pros and cons of these treatment options, allowing you to compare your treatment options.